StevePro7/CandyKidSMS_New2/README.md

 <br />
 The 3x Candy "Mama" enemies Pro / Adi / Suz have different pesonalities and alternate between scatter and attack.
 <br />
-Blast your way through 100x levels of crazy maze paced action.
+Blast your way through 100x levels of crazy maze paced action!
 Simple.
 Addictive.
 Fun.

 ###### HISTORY
 Candy Kid video game was originally programmed by Grandstand Leisure from New Zealand in September 1984.
 <br />
 The game written in BASIC on the Sega SC-3000.
-Thanks to SMS Power! original source code can be found [here](https://www.smspower.org/Scans/SegaComputer-Magazine-Issue02?gallerypage=17)
+Thanks to SMS Power! original source code can be found [here](https://www.smspower.org/Scans/SegaComputer-Magazine-Issue02?gallerypage=17).
 <br />
 <br />
 Candy Kid was re-written in C#/.NET and XNA for Windows PC and ported to iOS / Android using MonoGame.
 <br />
-Now, finally, thanks to the awesome community at SMS Power!
+Now, thanks to the awesome community at SMS Power!
 Candy Kid is available for the Sega Master System.

 ###### TOOLS
 - Programming:	devkitSMS